NeethuVarkey/TESTING/JS/README.md

 # TESTING

-This was an Interview Question I got from Yum.com.
-The API's were provided by them
+You will test that a

-In this take home exercise, you will test that a cart API is able to return a total price for two products in the cart.
+cart API is able to return a total price for two products in the cart.